Yauco's lush landscape beckons those who love to explore the great outdoors.

 Outdoor Adventure

-Surrounded by lush hills, Lago Luchetti is a manmade reservoir that’s perfect for fishing, boating, and relaxing amidst breathtaking scenery.
+Yauco has much to offer travelers who want to spend time in the great outdoors.
+Surrounded by lush hills, Lago Luchetti is a manmade reservoir that’s perfect for fishing, boating, and relaxing amid breathtaking scenery.
 The lake is part of the Lago Luchetti Wildlife Refuge, where you can enjoy recreational activities like camping, hiking, and bird watching.

 If you’re up for a physical challenge, hike to Cerro El Rodadero, a peak 2,864 feet (873 meters) above sea level, where you can see as far south as the Caribbean Sea on a clear day.

-Making the trek to the Salto Santa Clara waterfall can also be rigorous, but the hour-long journey is well worth the effort when you arrive at this majestic wonder set deep in the forest.
+Making a trek to the Salto Santa Clara waterfall can also be rigorous, but the hour-long journey is well worth the effort when you arrive at this majestic wonder set deep in the forest.

 Art for All

 Thanks to a group of visionary Puerto Rican artists led by local Jonathan “Pito” Hernández, Yauco is a shining example of the power of urban art.
-The Yaucromatic and Y2 projects have transformed building facades all over the municipality’s main town, replacing blank walls with brilliant murals.
-In the age of selfies and social media sharing, Yauco has emerged as a sought-after, photo-ready tourist destination.
-You can access an interactive map online that will lead you to each of these outdoor masterpieces.
+The Yaucromatic and Y2 projects have transformed building facades, replacing blank walls with brilliant murals.

 In addition to stand-alone works scattered around town, a “macromural” entitled Brisa Tropical (Tropical Breeze) visually unites a stretch of 19 homes and stairways in the La Cantera community.
 The brightly colored, eye-catching pattern has become an iconic image synonymous with the municipality itself.